PaulHax/kwiver/doc/manuals/tools/dump-klv.rst

 This program displays the KLV metadata packets that are embedded in a video file.

+The default configuration of this tool depends on algorithm implementations in the :ref:`arrows_ffmpeg` and :ref:`arrows_mvg` arrows which will only available if the KWIVER_ENABLE_FFMPEG and KWIVER_ENABLE_MVG CMake flags are enabled.
+If you are planning on using the tool to dump frame images, the default configuration depends on the :ref:`arrows_opencv` so this feature will only be available if the KWIVER_ENABLE_OPENCV CMake flags are enabled.

 .. code-block:: bash

   kwiver dump-klv       [options]  video-file